X

 1. Preheat oven to 400°F.

-4. Remove from oven and allow to cool.
-Roughly chop shallots.
+3. Remove from oven and allow to cool.

-5. While shallots are roasting, bring wine, orange juice, and brown sugar to a simmer in a medium saucepan over medium heat, stirring to dissolve sugar.
-Add cranberries and raisins, and cook, stirring occasionally, until cranberries pop and sauce begins to thicken, 10 to 12 minutes.
+4. While shallots are roasting, bring wine, orange juice, and brown sugar to a simmer in a medium saucepan over medium heat.
+Stir to dissolve sugar.
+Add cranberries and raisins.
+Cook, stirring occasionally, until cranberries pop and sauce begins to thicken, 10 to 12 minutes.

-7. Serve at room temperature or transfer to a covered container and refrigerate for up to 3 days.
+6. Serve at room temperature or transfer to a covered container and refrigerate up to 3 days.

 Nutrition: